kakatcy/pro-mern-book/README.md

 11. Data Fetcher with Search
      - implemented the data fetcher in the IssueList component and dealt with the fact that the search string part of the URL is needed for fetching.
 12. Nested Componenets
      - changed the IssueDetail to server rendering by including an optional Issue ID in the route specification for IssueList.
+13. Redirects
+     - changed the request to home page / from redirecting to /issues in the browser history to a 301 redirect that browser fetches /issues instead of the server.

 ## Chapter 11: React-Bootstrap